josh-white-278/zephyr-pub-sub/README.md

 ### TODO List

 * Sample app
+* HSM documentation
+* Better initialization mechanics for HSMs and subscribers
 * Heap message allocator
 * Ability to run the broker publish handling on a thread or a different work queue
 * Different subscriber types other than bitmask, could be a callback